Olipolite/weather-app/README.md

-# :astronaut: React Weather-App
+# :sunny: :snowflake: React Weather-App

 This is a weather-app that I created using react.js.
-This was a assignment and a part of the front end module at <a href="https://www.commandshift.co/" target="_blank">Command Shift.</a>
+This was an assignment and a part of the front end module at <a href="https://www.commandshift.co/" target="_blank">Command Shift.</a>

 ## Preview
 ![weather-app](/src/styles/images/weatherapp.png)